aidanduffy68-prog/ABC/README.md

 ---

-## ⚖️ Truth Verification for Post-AGI Intelligence
+## ⚖️ Chain-Agnostic Oracle for Post-AGI Intelligence

-**GH Systems ABC is the oracle that verifies truth when AGI generates threat assessments.**
+**GH Systems ABC is the chain-agnostic oracle that verifies truth when AGI generates threat assessments.**

 When agencies disagree (CIA: 85%, DHS: 60%) and AI-generated intelligence makes verification impossible, **ABC provides cryptographically verifiable assessments in <500ms** — the objective truth layer for post-AGI intelligence operations.

+**Chain-Agnostic Architecture** — ABC works with Bitcoin, Ethereum, Polygon, Arbitrum, Base, Optimism, or any supported blockchain. **We focus on verification, not blockchain infrastructure.** Agencies choose their preferred chain; we provide the oracle.

 **Built on Palantir Foundry** — Intelligence verification layer integrating with Foundry datasets for real-time analytics and cryptographically verifiable assessments.

-> **⚠️ Important: We're NOT building a "government chain"** — ABC is **chain-agnostic**.
-Agencies choose Bitcoin, Ethereum, Polygon, or any supported blockchain.
-We focus on the oracle (verification), not blockchain infrastructure.

 **Aligned with National Security Strategy 2025** — Supports AI dominance (Genesis Mission), economic security, cybersecurity, and sovereignty priorities.